Nigeria

 Monitoring and Enforcement

 The Petroleum Industry Act grants nearly all monitoring and enforcement powers to the Commission and the Authority.
-The Minister of Petroleum revokes or suspends licenses upon the recommendation of the either of the regulators.
+The minister of petroleum revokes or suspends licenses upon the recommendation of either of the regulators.

 Licensing/Process Approval